epandurski/swpt_pythonlib/docs/flask_signalbus.rst

 send messages (*signals*) over a message bus (`RabbitMQ`_ for example).

+**Important note:** This module works with Flask-SQLAlchemy 2.5, and does not work with Flask-SQLAlchemy 3.0 or later!

 The processing of each message involves three steps:

   1. One or more messages are recorded in the SQL database (as rows in